PROGRAM OVERVIEW

 Junior Fellows provide research, writing and editing assistance to ARI’s experts and contribute to the development of written and audio-video content.
 Through their work, Junior Fellows gain experience in key skills and are enabled to grow intellectually and professionally.

 While at the Institute, Junior Fellows are expected to drive forward their education in Objectivism by leveraging the opportunity afforded to them by working closely with Objectivist experts.
-Fellows must be enrolled in Ayn Rand University if they are not already an OAC graduate.
+Fellows must be enrolled in ARU if they are not already an OAC graduate.

 Junior Fellows who demonstrate substantial growth in their skills and abilities may be invited to extend their fellowship or to join ARI’s staff in a regular full-time position.